bob-Github-2020/TG_Rate_95CI/README.md

        cd pyts
        pip install .

-### It may take a while installing the Latest SSA on your Windows system
+### It may take a while installing the LATEST pyts on your Windows system

 First, install "git" on your Windows computer, https://git-scm.com/downloads